pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 ## Check monitoring

 Google cloud captures many metrics from the cluster and makes them easily viewable in the console.
 From the console menu, choose `Kubernetes Engine`.
-Click on the cluster that aptos is deployed to.
+Click on the cluster that pont is deployed to.
 Click on the `Operations` link at the top right.
 Click on the `Metrics` sub-tab to view specific cluster metrics.

 ![GKE Monitoring metrics screenshot](../../../static/img/tutorial-gcp-mon1.png "GKE Monitoring metrics screenshot")